DougSalt/gpg/paper/paper.md

 the use of the data to that group, and that group only (providing their private keys remain uncompromised).

-This is an approach which has distinct advantages outside of this particular application, most notably for email.
+Such encryption has distinct advantages outside of this particular application, most notably for email.
 Consequently the infrastructure has been developed, and is in place to allow the publishing of public keys to the Internet, and their subsequent use in mostly email clients.
 Most notably there